Clustering with Confluence Data Center

 The process for installing Marketplace apps (also known as add-ons or plugins) in Confluence Data Center is the same as for a standalone instance of Confluence.
 You will not need to stop the cluster, or bring down any nodes to install or update an app.

-The Atlassian Marketplace indicates add-ons that are compatible with Confluence Data Center.
+The Atlassian Marketplace indicates apps that are compatible with Confluence Data Center.

 If you have developed your own plugins (apps) for Confluence you should refer to our developer documentation on How do I ensure my app works properly in a cluster? to find out how you can confirm your app is cluster compatible.

 Ready to get started?